Sign up for our newsletter to receive your exclusive 15% off Landrace strains coupon now!

 From there (in, say, the past 100-200 years), mankind continued to practice selective breeding of the cannabis plant for genetic improvement.
 That produced the modern hybrid strains we enjoy today.

 Here, for your pleasure, is a brief list of six landrace strains from around the world.
-This is by no means an exhaustive list.
-It’s just to give you an idea of where that Chem Dog you’re smoking came from:
+This is by no means an exhaustive list:

 - Pure Afghan, Afghanistan